-We rescue about 550 cats and kittens per annum, we never put a healthy cat to sleep and every penny goes to the cats in care, as we are all volunteers giving our time freely.
-Although we are very much a self-funding branch, who are really struggling to survive right now.
+We rescue about 400 cats and kittens per annum, but we never put a healthy cat to sleep and every penny goes to the cats in care, as we are all volunteers giving our time freely.
+Although we are very much a self-funding branch, we are really struggling to survive right now.
 As we receive no government funding or financial help whatsoever.

-Apart from thinking about donating to us, you may wish to become a CAT volunteer instead to help with our fostering or trapping or indeed fundraising and to help grow our charity.
-If interested in this area and you could possibly help to man a stall at Pets at Home in Hamilton, we'd really be glad to hear from you(see our fundraise and donate section here too).
+Apart from thinking about donating to us, you may wish to become a CAT volunteer instead, to help with our fundraising and to help fund and grow our charity.
+If interested in this area and you could possibly help to man a stall at Pets at Home in Hamilton, we'd really be glad to hear from you(see our Fundraise & Donate section).

-Thanking you in advance for reading this from all the CAT team at Original Cat Action Trust for Lanarkshire.
+Thanking you in advance for reading this from all the CAT caring team at Cat Action Trust for Lanark & Central.
 Tel:- 0871-890-3034.
 E-mail:- [email protected] www.catactiontrust.co.uk

 If you wish to contact us by e-mail please do so below..Thank you.